 Related to the second and third law, Plomin and Daniels (1987) asked the question: Why are children in the same family so different from one another?
 They proposed that children in the same family are different because nonshared environmental events are more potent causes of developmental outcomes than shared environmental factors.
 In other words, children's environments, their peers, and the aspects of parenting their siblings do not share all help to explain differences between siblings.
-The part of the family environment that siblings do not share appears to matter more than the part of the family environment that siblings do share.
+The part of the family environment that siblings do not share.
 Plomin and Daniels also state that the salient environment is almost impossible to research, because it is a combination of unsystematic, idiosyncratic, or serendipitous events.